bonding-curves/avalanche-research/content/milestone3/Differential_Specification.md

 External market forces including AVAX price movements, cryptocurrency market sentiment, and macroeconomic conditions.
 These conditions affect staking behavior, validator participation, and L1 creation rates.

 **Environmental Process Driver 3: L1 Demand**
 External demand for application-specific blockchains drives L1 creation and validator requirements.
-This process models the rate at which new projects seek to deploy subnets and existing L1s may be abandoned.
+This process models the rate at which new projects seek to deploy L1 and existing L1s may be abandoned.

 **Environmental Process Driver 4: Validator Behavior** Models the decision-making processes of validators including entry/exit decisions, delegation acceptance, and operational reliability.
 This driver incorporates behavioral economics principles affecting validator strategies.